LifeWallet Announces Amendments Extending Certain Agreements and Other Events

-/EIN News/ -- CORAL GABLES, Fla., April 16, 2023 (GLOBE NEWSWIRE) -- MSP Recovery, Inc. d/b/a LifeWallet (NASDAQ: LIFW) (“LifeWallet” or “LIFW” or the “Company”), today announced it successfully renegotiated two material obligations.
-The Company has extended its payment obligations to Virage Recovery Master LP, an entity managed by Virage Capital Management LP (“Virage”) and Nomura Securities International, Inc. ("Nomura").
+CORAL GABLES, Fla., April 16, 2023 (GLOBE NEWSWIRE) -- MSP Recovery, Inc. d/b/a LifeWallet LIFW ("LifeWallet" or "LIFW" or the "Company"), today announced it successfully renegotiated two material obligations.
+The Company has extended its payment obligations to Virage Recovery Master LP, an entity managed by Virage Capital Management LP ("Virage") and Nomura Securities International, Inc. ("Nomura").
 The new agreements with Virage and Nomura extend the payment dates for each to September 30, 2024.

 "Virage Capital Management LP continues to support LifeWallet's vision, business plan, and execution," said Edward Ondarza, Founder and Managing Director of Virage.
 "Virage fully understands litigation may be delayed and is confident in LifeWallet's ongoing recovery efforts."